 Yesterday, Google's Camera app was updated to add a pretty handy remote shutter feature that can be used on a paired Android Wear wristwatch.
 But what if you're packing some serious camera equipment –let's say, something in the Canon EOS family– and you'd like to appear in some of your own shots from time to time?
 Chainfire has you covered with the latest update to his incredibly powerful DSLR Controller.
 Not only does the new version offer a remote shutter button on Android Wear, but it's also sporting some big improvements to the Timelapse feature, new white icons and faster wi-fi transfer speeds on KitKat, and fixes for the way SD cards are handled on KitKat and above.
 Read More

 Chainfire's DSLR Controller has been around for a few years now, and while it has yet to leave beta status, it's still your best bet for controlling a Canon EOS camera from an Android phone or tablet without any cables involved.
 The app continues to inch ever so slowly towards the big 1.0, with today's updating bringing it up to version 0.99.3.
 The changelog is rather lengthy, but one of the primary changes is support for new auto focus modes and a redesigned way of handling them in the latest EOS models.
+All of the pre-existing code related to auto focus has been completely remodeled for this update.
 Read More

 Always wanted to use Chainfire's DSLR Controller app, but don't have a Wi-Fi enabled Canon EOS camera?
 Chainfire's got a solution for you called the "Wi-Fi Stick."